 Type 2 diabetes, a deadly global epidemic particularly prevalent in the affluent nations of the Gulf, is the unhealthy downside of good times.
 There is no cure for it.
 The trick is to prevent it taking hold in the first place or at least to mitigate its impact by making lifestyle changes.
 But eating less and more healthily, losing weight and embracing exercise are much easier said than done.
-Now imagine what might happen if someone came along and suggested that something in the air, rather than something in our lifestyles, was to blame for a significant proportion of all cases.
+Now imagine what might happen if someone came along and suggested that something in the air such as pollution, rather than something in our lifestyles, was to blame for a significant proportion of all diabetes cases.

 That’s the thrust of a paper published in The Lancet journal, Planetary Health, in which epidemiologists working for the US Department of Veterans Affairs claim that in 2016, 3.2 million global cases of diabetes, and 206,105 deaths from the disease, were directly attributable not to obesity and a lack of exercise, but to local levels of a form of air pollution known as PM2·5.

 PM2·5 is airborne particulate matter from a range of sources that, at less than 2.5 micrometers across, is fine enough to penetrate human lungs and the bloodstream.
 It is already known to be a major killer, increasing the risk of respiratory infection, chronic obstructive pulmonary disease, heart disease, stroke and lung cancer.
 Previous research has also associated high levels of PM2·5 with increased rates of diabetes, but this new study appears to have provided the first real proof that the link is causal rather than merely correlative.
 The researchers tracked the health of more than 1.7 million veterans with no previous history of diabetes for an average of eight and a half years.
 Exposure to air pollution for each was assessed using data derived from satellite sensors and a nationwide network of ground-based monitoring stations.